 The cup and saucer vine was first discovered by a Jesuit missionary priest named Father Cobo.
 The plant’s Latin name Cobea scandens was chosen in honor of Father Cobo.
 This interesting tropical beauty grows vertically rather than laterally and will eagerly cling to a trellis and create a lovely display in a very short amount of time.

 Most vines reach a mature spread of 20 feet (6 m.).
 The interesting cup or bell-shaped flowers are pale green and as they open in midsummer, they turn to white or purple and persist through early fall.
 Although the buds have a somewhat sour aroma, the actual flower is sweet like honey when it opens.

 Growing Cup And Saucer Vines

-Starting cup and saucer vine seeds is not difficult, but it’s best to scratch them a bit with a nail file or soak them overnight in water before you plant to encourage germination.
+Starting cup and saucer vine seeds is not difficult, but it’s best to scratch them a bit with a nail file or soak them overnight in water before you plant them to encourage germination.
 Sow the seeds on their edge in seed trays filled with soil-based seed compost.
 Be sure to put just a sprinkle of soil on top of the seeds, as too much will cause the seed to rot.

-The temperature should be around 65 F. (18 C.) for best results.
+The temperature should be around 65 degrees F. (18 C.) for best results.
 Cover the seed tray with a piece of glass or plastic wrap and keep the soil moist but not saturated.
 Germination usually occurs a month after seeds are planted.